pushparajwastaken/system_design_practice/zomato_swiggy_clone/uml_diagrams(explaination).md

 3.b.
 Credit Card-pay(){}
 3.c.
 UPI-pay(){}

-4. Order Object -id,restaurant,menu items,user,payment strategy,gettype(),--this will be a abstract class since gettype() is an abstract object
+4. Order -id,restaurant,menu items,user,payment strategy,gettype(),--this will be a abstract class since gettype() is an abstract object
    4.a.Delivery Order-gettype()
    4.b.Pickup Order-gettype()
    `We're gonna make a order manager and order factory(from Factory Design Pattern)-we could've made restaurant factory also but we gave the functinality of restaurant creation to the manager itself`